Pittsburgh Riverhounds SC: History

 In April 2013, the team opened Highmark Stadium in Pittsburgh with an initial capacity of 3,102 seats and plans for future expansions.
 The stadium cost $10.2 million to construct, entirely with private contributions, and was the result of several design and location changes.
 The Riverhounds successfully drew larger crowds at their new stadium and averaged 3,273 spectators during the 2013 season.
 The remaining financial issues and debts incurred from stadium construction caused the team to file for Chapter 11 bankruptcy in March 2014, but it continued to play.
 Tuffy Shallenberger, a construction company owner and member of the ownership group, acquired majority ownership of the team and shifted its focus toward expanding its youth academy business.
 The Riverhounds unveiled a new crest and identity in 2018, replacing a cartoon dog with a modern roundel, and expanded Highmark Stadium to 5,000 seats.

 The Riverhounds continued competing in the USL's third-division league as it evolved into USL Pro and later the USL Championship after receiving second-division sanctioning.
 In 2013, the team announced a plan to join Major League Soccer, the country's top-flight league, within the next decade as an expansion franchise.
 The plan would require further expansion of Highmark Stadium to meet the league's minimum seating capacity of 18,000.
 The Riverhounds have never submitted a formal bid for an MLS franchise during previous rounds of expansion.

 The organization announced in 2024 that they would form a women's team, later named Pittsburgh Riveters SC, to play in the pre-professional USL W League the following year.
 Former academy director Scott Gibson was named as the team's head coach.

+On November 22, 2025, the Riverhounds won the first USL title in the club's history after defeating FC Tulsa in penalty kicks.